natinusala/painless-linux/README.md

 Install Python 3 (usually already installed).
 Open a terminal to install the required package : `pip3 install pyusb==1.0.0`.
 I let you deal with permissions issues (hint : `sudo` works on Linux).

-Then, put your Switch in RCM mode and run the `linux-macos-boot.sh` script.
+Then, put your Switch in RCM mode and run the `linux-macos-boot.sh` script from this repository's folder.
 Voilà !

 #### From an Android device